 But spending an extra few dollars a month for optional PIP coverage could make a huge difference if you do get into a catastrophic accident.
 For starters, health insurance will not pay for things like lost wages or, in a worst-case scenario, funeral costs.
 You and or your loved ones will be responsible for those financial burdens. furthermore, if your health insurance provider denies you a claim for medical expenses related to a serious car accident, you won’t have any other recourse; you’ll be stuck paying those bills 100% out of pocket.

-Personal injury protection on the other hand, does pay for those extra things.
-It will provide you with financial help if you lose income because you’re unable to work; it will pay some, if not all of your funeral expenses depending on the amount of coverage you purchase; and it will be there as a financial backup if your health insurance company denies your medical expense claims (those that are related to the accident, that is).
+Personal injury protection, on the other hand, does pay for those extra things.
+It will provide you with financial help if you lose income because you’re unable to work; it will pay some if not all of your funeral expenses depending on the amount of coverage you purchase, and it will be there as a financial backup if your health insurance company denies your medical expense claims (those that are related to the accident, that is).

 In the event of a catastrophic accident in which you severely injured, unable to work, or your loved ones are left holding the bag while planning for your unexpected funeral, personal injury protection can either supplement your current health insurance, protect you from financial ruin if you don’t have health insurance to rely upon, or save you from an uphill battle when filing third party claims.
-And if you want to know which auto insurance companies are the best at providing you with adequate PIP protection (among other things), pictures of code in the box below and we’ll show you all the great deals that are available in your area.
+And if you want to know which auto insurance companies are the best at providing you with adequate PIP protection (among other things), use our FREE tool to compare multiple rates now.